Try out our wine tasting packs and experience the fun and variety in wine comparisons...

-Where there are vineyards there is usually great scenery and great food.
-(See our Pinterest board - Sublime Cellar Door Views.) halfwine visits winemakers to source half bottles of wine for you.
+Where there are vineyards there is usually great scenery and great food. halfwine.com visits winemakers to source half bottles of wine for you.
 We write up our visits so that when you are in that part of the world you can add a couple of vineyard visits to your itinerary.
-If you like good wine look at what we buy.
-Unfortuantely most of it is not available in half bottles!
+If you like good wine, look at what we buy.
+Unfortunately most of it is not available in half bottles!

-Our over-all philosophy is to taste excellent wine, eat great food but balance the budget by staying at cheap but clean, en-suite hotels...
+Our overall philosophy is to taste excellent wine, eat great food, but balance the budget by doing picnic lunches and staying at cheap but clean, en-suite hotels.

 Wine tasting and buying